-Find out if you need a certificate to commercially use endangered species on the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) list.
+Check if you need an Article 10 certificate for commercial use of endangered species on the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) list.

 - use for commercial gain in any way